 [END CROSS-CHAPTER BOX 2.4 HERE]

-Changes in modes of variability
+Changes in Modes of Variability

-Modes of climate variability that are important for large-scale climate on interannual and longer timescales (Cross-Chapter Box 2.2) are assessed herein and defined and summarised in Annex IV.
-Though the modes of variability discussed here are assessed and classified on the basis of physical variables, it is important to recognise that the distribution and function of various components of the terrestrial and marine biospheres are modified in response to them.
+Modes of climate variability that are important for large-scale climate on interannual and longer timescales (Cross-Chapter Box 2.2) are assessed herein and defined and summarized in Annex IV.
+Though the modes of variability discussed here are assessed and classified on the basis of physical variables, it is important to recognize that the distribution and function of various components of the terrestrial and marine biospheres are modified in response to them.

-Annular modes
+Annular Modes

 Northern Annular Mode (NAM) / North Atlantic Oscillation (NAO)

-AR5 reported that the shift towards a positive NAO, a mode of variability in the North Atlantic that is closely related to the hemispheric-scale NAM, from the 1950s to the 1990s was largely reversed by more recent changes (high confidence).
+The AR5 reported that the shift towards a positive NAO, a mode of variability in the North Atlantic that is closely related to the hemispheric-scale NAM, from the 1950s to the 1990s was largely reversed by more recent changes (high confidence).
 Moreover, periods of persistent negative or positive NAO states observed during the latter part of the 20th century were not unusual, based on NAO reconstructions spanning the last half millennium (high confidence).